• Skip to primary navigation

 crumbling shortbread ingredients in a bowl, chopped rhubarb in another bowl, and custard filling in a third bowl.

-crust in a pan, chopped rhubarb in a bowl, and custard filling in another bowl.
+crust in a pan, chopped rhubarb in a bowl, and custard filling in another bowl - ready to assemble.

 If meringue isn't your thing, you can simply sprinkle a bit of powdered sugar over the rhubarb custard layer, or top it with a light cream cheese frosting.